 The firm is able to resolve a lot of client matters before a lawsuit even becomes necessary – and thus before there is any public record of the conflict.
 And, even when it becomes necessary to file litigation, there is often no published opinion – because these cases are generally settled either before trial, or after a verdict.

 Only a small handful of cases are tried to a jury.
-Here are a few the firm has tried recently:
+Here are a few representative cases the firm has litigated:

 A jury found that the Federal Bureau of Investigation (FBI) discriminated against Justin Slaby when it refused to allow him to complete Special Agent training because of his disability – his prosthetic hand.
 Slaby served as an Army Ranger in Iraq and Afghanistan.
 He lost his hand when a grenade prematurely detonated during a 2004 [Read more]